pypy/pypy.org/posts/2026/06/benchmarker2.md

 The difference between the two machines is striking: where the xenial image (with gcc 5.4) benchmark comparison to CPython 3.11.9 shows a 3x improvement when run on PyPy on benchmarker, the newer machine with the newer compiler and a fresh baseline shows a 4.3x improvement.
-I think the major differences between the results is
+I can only speculate that the major differences between the results is:

 - The CPython3.11.9 run was done in June 2024.
 This was before some firmware kernel changes applied to the host machine that slowed it down.
 I did notice at the time the exploit migitagion firmware was applied that the overall